dbohlender/canfar.github.io/docs/tutorial.md

 {% endhighlight %}

 Just as during the manual testing, verify the output, and the check with the VOSpace web interface on that the catalogue has been uploaded.

 {% include backToTop.html %}

-### Save the Virtual Machine

-To launch batch jobs to various clusters, you will need to store your software stack installed on your Virtual Machine.
-To do this, you simply save the full Virtual Machine into one file, then upload it to your VOSpace.

-Your VOSpace directory needs to be public.
-Go to [your VOSpace](http://www.canfar.phys.uvic.ca/vosui) then one directory up, and change the permissions by clicking on the folder icon next to your VOSpace name.

-Before the first VM to save, you need to create the vmstore directory on you VOSpace where you will keep your VMs:

-{% highlight bash %}
-vmkdir vos:USER/vmstore
-{% endhighlight %}

-Then save your VM with the following command:

-{% highlight bash %}
-sudo vmsave -t vmdemo -v USER
-{% endhighlight %}

-You will wait 4min until your brand new VM has been saved.
-You can then check the VM on [your VOSpace](http://www.canfar.phys.uvic.ca/vosui/), and go to the `vmstore` directory.

-{% include backToTop.html %}